 An open letter to our loyal friends, free account holders, and creative Pro members,

-Apparently, this problem only occurs on those extremely rare occasions when someone clicks on buttons that have anything to do with....
+Apparently, these problems only occurs on those extremely rare occasions when someone clicks on any buttons at any time on any page that has anything to do with....

 (1) trying to log on,